jaredcoderman/openrails/track_builder_docs/glossary.md

 - Contains track nodes and pin connections

 **TrEndNode**
-- Track node marking start or end of segment
-- Has 1 input, 0 output pins
-- References a UID
+- Free terminus when an endpoint is not linked or junctioned

 **TrJunctionNode**
-- Track node where track splits or merges
-- Typically 3 pins (1 input, 2 outputs for Y-junction)
-- References a UID
+- 3-way switch (`trpins` 1 in + 2 out: stem, main, diverging)
+- From a geo endpoint cluster; tips reshaped onto geo headings
+- `ShapeIndex` often 0 until a switch mesh is assigned

 **TrPin**
 - Connection between track nodes
-- Contains: node ID and direction (0 or 1)
+- Contains: node ID and direction (0 or 1) on the *linked* node
-- Must be reciprocal
+- Must be reciprocal (except junction-owned sides)

 **TrVectorNode**
-- Track node containing curved sections
-- Has 1 input, 1 output pins
-- Contains multiple TrVectorSections
+- One per OBJECTID feature chain; many `TrVectorSection`s
+- Pins to ends, neighbor vectors, and/or a junction

 **TrVectorSection**
-- Individual track section within a TrVectorNode
+- One section row in a vector node
-- Contains position, rotation, curve data
-- References SectionIndex and WorldFileUiD
+- Position, rotation, SectionIndex, WorldFileUiD

 ### U